 Introducing Reborns with Reason - A Community Outreach Program

-To celebrate Senior Citizen's day, Paradise Galleries has partnered with our guest blogger Jaime Beebe from Reborns with Reason, to highlight the emotional support found from using reborn dolls as a therapy support tool.
+To celebrate Senior Citizen's day, Paradise Galleries has partnered with our guest blogger Jaime Beebe from Reborns with Reasons, to highlight the emotional support found from using reborn dolls as a therapy support tool.
 Her work is providing so much joy to many, and we can't wait to share her story with our Paradise Galleries fans.

 " My name is Jaime Beebe and I am the founder of Reborns With Reasons; A Community Outreach Program that volunteers directly with our senior community providing doll therapy.